deployKF/website/content/guides/local-quickstart.md

             (echo; echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"') >> ~/.profile
             ```

-            After Homebrew is installed, you may use commands like:
+            After Homebrew is installed, you may install the requirements like this:

             ```bash
-            brew install argocd
-            brew install jq
-            brew install k3d
-            brew install kubectl
+            brew install argocd jq k3d kubectl
             ```

     !!! step "Step 3 - Inotify Limits"

         On __Linux__, you may need to increase your system's open/watched file limits.